angana-dhar/sales_Analysis-/README.md

 dataset.nunique()

-# Finding Ansers with DATA WE HAVE with visualizations
+# Finding Answers with DATA WE HAVE with visualizations

 #the distribution of ratings